Ctri-The-Third/SpaceTraders_dispatcher/blog/week8.md

 Note that we're now reaching approximate saturation of requests, so our focus will need to turn to behaviour optimisation, and ship upgrades.

+I've also just noticed that because of the rate limiter sending 3 requests at the same instant, our primary key in the logging table is no longer up to the task.
+Going to have to implement an eventuuid before we can collect meaningful data.

 ## Major feature - Tasks!

 The conductor now identifies never-before-visited shipyards and markets that are on the jump network, and creates tasks for them.